 ATM’s are widespread in all major towns, including the smaller spots that are well-frequented by tourists.
 As with any developing nation, there is no guarantee of a 100% ATM success rate, but you certainly don’t need to plan on bringing all your funds in cash any longer.
-As an indication, in 2013 there were fewer than 100 ATMs in the country, as of 2017 there are over 3000!
+As an indication, in 2013 there were fewer than 100 ATMs in the country, as of 2018 there are more than 1,000.

 The local currency is kyat (pronounced ch-yat), and this is the main form of tender used across the country.
 Previously, larger bills such as accommodation, overnight buses, and tours were payable in US dollars.

 Although this may still be possible under certain circumstances, kyat is now the preferred currency, and visitors should plan to pay most expenses with it.

 Major hotels in cities may accept payment by credit or debit card.
 This may however come with some heavy fees and less than desirable exchange rates, as well as lacking any guarantee that it’ll actually be functioning on the day.
 Be sure to check it out thoroughly before using the service, and have a back-up plan in case paying with a card isn’t possible.

 It's not advised to exchange money in a bank or at the airport, as the rates are less competitive, although you will likely need to obtain a small amount of local currency upon arrival to pay for transport into the city.
 You can expect to receive around 1,500 kyat for US $1 (late 2019).

 Exchange bureaus, banks and hotels have become more regulated and should, in theory, be offering similar rates.
 However, it’s always a good idea to shop around to get the best value exchange.